Scheduled MonumentsEnglandA turf-cut hill figure known as The Long Man of Wilmington, 914m south-east of Acorn Barn

 What is A turf-cut hill figure known as The Long Man of Wilmington, 914m south-east of Acorn Barn?

-The Long Man of Wilmington is a turf-cut hill figure located on the chalk downland near Wilmington in East Sussex, England.
+The Long Man of Wilmington is a turf-cut anthropomorphic figure carved into the chalk hillside near the village of Wilmington in East Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002293.

 Who is responsible for protecting A turf-cut hill figure known as The Long Man of Wilmington, 914m south-east of Acorn Barn?